arp242/goatcounter/README.markdown

 Listening on a different port can be a bit tricky due to the ACME/Let's Encrypt certificate generation; `goatcounter help listen` documents this in depth.

-You can create new sites with the `create` command:
+You can create new sites with the `db create site` command:

-    $ goatcounter create -email me@example.com -domain stats.example.com
+    $ goatcounter db create site -email me@example.com -domain stats.example.com

 This will ask for a password for your new account; you can also add a password on the commandline with `-password`.
 You must also pass the `-db` flag here if